-Lemongrass a hardy plant
+Lemongrass is a hardy plant

 Lemongrass does well from zone 5a all the way to zone 10a, meaning they will grow in any type of soil as long as you water them because they love water.
 The more the water the more they plump up, some could be at least 1.5″ in diameter.
-Because we live where the sun is up roughly about 99.9% of the time mid-Feburary for the first timer.
+Because we live where the sun is up roughly about 99.9% of the time mid-February for the first timer.

 Asian family uses lemongrass a lot.
 We use them in boiled soup, stir fry, and curry soup.
 It can also be eaten raw if you like the spicy taste.
-Plus it can be dried up and use as tea or fresh.
+Plus it can be dried up and used as a tea or fresh.
 Try my moringa and ginger tea too it is refreshing.
 And every year I harvest my lemongrass.
-After that, I replant some stalks back, either the same area or another area.
+After that, I replant some stalks back, either in the same area or another area.
 Up to you.

-Using one stalk without the blade, cut it into, maybe 5″ inches or so, smashed it with a blunt object, hammer, or meat tenderizer whatever your fancy.
+Using one stalk without the blade, cut it into, maybe 5″ inches or so, and smashed it with a blunt object, hammer, or meat tenderizer whatever your fancy.
 I use a pestle it’s easier for me.
 Or carefully pick 3 blades, bend it into 4″ inches a couple of times and tie it off with the ends of the blades.
-Viola, you got a bow of lemongrass blades ready to be put into your boil soup.
+Viola, you got a bow of lemongrass blades ready to be put into your boiled soup.

 Hmong people are a crazy bunch.
 We dip the root end of the lemongrass in salt and eat it with rice and water! yeah, crazy right?
 But, I tell ya it is so good.
 Well, okay depends on who you asked I guess.
 My husband the Mexican thinks I’m crazy.
 LOL.